daveM246/AHKMoveToDesktop/README.md

  ## Version 6 reinstated using the Left and Right arrow keys which seems to work again:
-	Updated to use latest VD.ah2 to fix creating/removing Desktops in win11
+	Updated to use latest VD.ah2 to fix creating/removing Desktops in win11 but had to use previous code for builds < 20348 or else win10 broke, so just used old VD.ah2 but added changed above 22631 to use idx_CreateDesktop := 11
+    idx_RemoveDesktop := 13
+	so that build 26100 would create and remove desktops.

  ## Build method (in case you want to modify it):